Skip to main content

 ~It's the worst kind of cruelty - the thoughtless kind.

-~what He give you your brains for if it wasn't to think
+~what He gave you your brains for if it wasn't to think

 ~beauty and spirit and pride and cleverness